 Resource: aws_s3_bucket_acl#

+Manages an S3 bucket ACL.
 For more information about access rights for buckets, see user documentation.

-~> Note terraform destroy does not delete the S3 Bucket ACL but does remove the resource from Terraform state.
+~> Note terraform destroy does not delete the S3 bucket ACL but does remove the resource from Terraform state.

 Example Usage#